-Figure 1 shows an example of a purely conceptual invariant diagram.
+Figure 1 showed an example of a purely conceptual invariant diagram.
 SOCOS diagrams, which we will use in this paper, are annotated with some additional elements.
-Some restrictions have also been introduced to simplify the implementation.
+Some restrictions have also been introduced for implementation and usability reasons.
 Figure 2 shows the equivalent summation program implemented as a SOCOS procedure.